top of page

 clear glass hummingbird.jpg

-These two birds are a training tool for my workshops as a way to introduce the techniques required to build a stained glass sculpture.
+These cardinals and humming birds served as a training tool for my workshops as a way to introduce the techniques required to build a stained glass sculpture.
 Similar to the heron, I use UV cured adhesive to bond the glass, thereby eliminating the need for foiling, soldering, and patinas.
-The construction requires the creation of a reusable form to temporarily support the stained glass pieces during bonding.
+The construction requires the creation of a reusable mold to temporarily support the stained glass pieces during bonding.
 The design can accommodate a solar light to illuminate the bird at night.

 clear glass on branch